notSudharshan/OasisInfobyte-Python-Projects/Weather App/readme.md

 OpenWeather API

-How it Works
+How it works

-User enters a city name in the text field.
+User enters a city name in the text field

-Clicks the "Get Weather" button.
+Clicks the "Get Weather" button

-The program sends a request to the OpenWeather API.
+The program sends a request to the OpenWeather API

-Displays:

-City name

-Temperature

-Humidity

-Weather condition
+Displays the city name, temperature, humidity, and weather condition in the GUI

-Shows error messages for invalid city names or API issues.
+Shows error messages for invalid cities or API issues

 Outcome

-A functional weather-checking tool that is beginner-friendly.
+A functional weather-checking tool that is beginner-friendly

-Useful for quick weather checks without opening a browser.
+Useful for quick weather checks without opening a browser

-Demonstrates Python API integration and GUI creation with Tkinter.
+Demonstrates Python API integration and GUI creation with Tkinter